pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ### Configure column default values in the Pages library ###

 After the deployment, you have to complete some manual steps in order to set up default column values for folders in the "Pages" library for each language.
-These information are used for the news and event webparts on the home page to filter archive page (the "View all" links on display templates).

 Library/Folder | Column | Value
 ---------| -----| --------